jaafar2000/Spotify_Clone_Music_App/README.md

-# Build and Deploy a React Admin Dashboard App With Theming, Tables, Charts, Calendar, Kanban and More
+# Build and Deploy a Better Spotify 2.0 Clone Music App with React 18!
+(Tailwind, Redux, RapidAPI)

 Build and Deploy a Better Spotify 2.0 Clone Music App with React 18!
 (Tailwind, Redux, RapidAPI)